boytchev/suica/docs/drawings/arc.md

 <arc x="10" y="0" radius="5" ccw="false">
 ```

-In JS the direction of drawing is set only by `cw` and by default it is *true*.
+In JavaSCript the direction of drawing is set only by `cw` and by default it is *true*.